-The best defence is to avoid being bitten in the first place, and no, that doesnt mean imprisoning the kids indoors all summer.
+The best defense is to avoid being bitten in the first place, and no, that doesnt mean imprisoning the kids indoors all summer.
 You need to know your enemy.

 Government websites recommend the use of bug repellents containing DEET.
-Many parents are not fans of this method, but it is an added line of defence when roaming in very high risk environments.
+Many parents are not fans of this method, but it is an added line of defense when roaming in very high-risk environments.
 Use your discretion.